YingruWuGit/HiCKey/README.md

 # Output

-For HiC data file with name "xxxx" the output file would be named "xxxx_output" in the same directory.
+For HiC data file with name "xxxx" the output file would be named as "xxxx_output" in the same directory.
 The output file has three columns:

 The first column is the locations of change-points (start of a TAD).